DSXiangLi/DecryptPrompt/README.md

     - FinGPT: Open-Source Financial Large Language Models
     - FinMem: A Performance-Enhanced LLM Trading Agent with Layered Memory and Character Design
     - AlphaFin：使用检索增强股票链框架对财务分析进行基准测试
-    - A Multimodal Foundation Agent for Financial Trading: Tool-Augmented, Diversified, and Generalist :star:
+    - FinAgent： A Multimodal Foundation Agent for Financial Trading: Tool-Augmented, Diversified, and Generalist :star:
     - Can Large Language Models Beat Wall Street?
 Unveiling the Potential of AI in stock Selection
     - ENHANCING ANOMALY DETECTION IN FINANCIAL MARKETS WITH AN LLM-BASED MULTI-AGENT FRAMEWORK
     - TRADINGGPT: MULTI-AGENT SYSTEM WITH LAYERED MEMORY AND DISTINCT CHARACTERS FOR ENHANCED FINANCIAL TRADING PERFORMANCE